Think You Want To Be A Voice Artist?

 Scarlett 2x2 Audio Interface - Again, I've got two of these, one in the home studio, one in the field kit

-Audio-Technica ATH-M50x Professional Studio Monitor Headphones - Home Studio / Koss Portapro Headphones - (Field)
+Audio-Technica ATH-M50x Professional Studio Monitor Headphones - Multiple sets all over my Home & Studio / Koss Portapro Headphones - (Field)

 Adobe Audition: Creative Cloud, latest version - for Recording, Editing, Mastering and MP3 creation